 I refer to myself as an English copywriter.
-I also provide copyediting services—which many people incorrectly refer to as ‘proofreading’.
-But I am also a detail-oriented proofreader.
-I write copy in various forms.
-But what exactly is copy?
+I also provide copyediting services—which many people incorrectly refer to as “proofreading.”
+But I am also a detail-oriented proofreader, yet I write copy in various forms.
+But what is the definition of copy?
 How did the term come into existence?
 And how do you use it properly?

 The definition of copy people are most familiar with is related to reproduction.
-Either the physical reproduction of an original or the act of making a reproduction.
+That can be the physical reproduction of an original or the act of making a reproduction.

 We’re all familiar with the concept of copying a computer file from one location to another.
 Many of us got in trouble in school for copying someone else’s work.
 The word copy has somewhat of a negative connotation.
 It’s not an original—it’s an imitation.
 It’s somehow inferior.
 Having a copy of someone’s autograph isn’t as valuable as having an authentic autograph.

 Though the definition of copy I’m referring to today is related to this definition, it’s not exactly the same.
-According to thefreedictionary.com, the definition of copy that applies in this case is:
+According to thefreedictionary.com, the definition of copy in this case is:

 Copy essentially means text or writing in this usage—but for a specific purpose.
-It’s text or writing that will be published or used in advertising.
+It’s text or writing that someone will publish or use in advertising.
 Note that copy can also refer to words spoken in an advertisement.
-But we’re still referring to the written version that will be read or memorized and then spoken.
+But we’re still referring to the written text actors or voice-over artists will recite.

 Copy isn’t a bad thing—well, not in this context

 So, copy isn’t called copy because the writer copied (or plagiarized) someone else’s writing.
-It’s original writing that will be copied later.
+It’s original writing that someone will copy later.

 For example, graphic designers often need to include copy in an ad.
-A copywriter writes the copy that will be used.
+A copywriter writes that copy.
 The graphic designer decides on the size, color, font, and layout of the copy that best matches the ad.

-But the graphic designer will likely copy and paste that text that was written by someone else, i.e. a copywriter.
-The graphic designer probably won’t change what’s been written without consulting the copywriter.
+But the graphic designer will likely copy and paste that text that was written by someone else ( i.e., a copywriter).
+The graphic designer won’t change the copy (i.e., text) without consulting the copywriter.

 That’s why I refer to myself as a copywriter—I write copy.
 I am also sometimes a copyeditor.
 I edit copy for organization and flow and to fix spelling and grammar errors.